merely-useful/py-rse/index.md

 The tolerance can be expressed as the [absolute error][absolute_error],\index{absolute error}\index{error!absolute}
 which is the absolute value of the difference between two, or the [relative error][relative_error],\index{relative error}\index{error!relative}
-which the ratio of the absolute error to the value we're approximating.
+which the ratio of the absolute error to the value we're approximating @Gold1991.
 For example,
 if we add 9+1 and get 11,
 the absolute error is 1 (i.e., 11-10),